blackfireio/documentation/academy/monitoring/health-report.rst

 environment.
 This ensures a comprehensive view of your performance metrics and trends.

-Some advanced metric, like long-term trends require up to six weeks of data collection.
-So, the longer you use Blackfire monitoring and builds, the more accurate and insightful your Health Report becomes.

 Every Monday, you'll receive a summary of your Health Report directly into your inbox.
 These updates are sent at 9am based on the time zone configured in your